gustav87/react1-frontend/README.md

 Third iteration of my website.
 Built with React, Vite and Tailwind CSS in the frontend, .NET in the backend, and MongoDB.

-There is an associated backend located at [https://github.com/gustav87/gstav-se-citrus-backend](https://github.com/gustav87/gstav-se-citrus-backend).
+The backend is located at [https://github.com/gustav87/gstav-se-citrus-backend](https://github.com/gustav87/gstav-se-citrus-backend).

 ## Develop
 ```shell